Common ICF Myths & Misconceptions

 I can get the same efficiency with wood…

 Unlike with wood-frame walls, ICF walls are made of solid concrete with thick, insulating foam on each side.
-Both concrete and foam are both excellent thermal barriers and when combined, they produce a dramatically superior energy-efficiency performance compared to wood.
+Both concrete and foam are both excellent thermal barriers.
+When the two are combined, they produce a dramatically superior energy-efficiency performance compared to wood.
+This and other common ICF myths have been proven false by scientific testing.

 For decades, the ICF Industry has been asked to provide definitive proof that thermal mass, the airtightness and continuous insulation features of ICF walls deliver real, quantifiable benefits in terms of overall energy-savings and achieved R/RSI-values.
 Many studies have been conducted in the past by the Portland Cement Association (PCA), the Canada Mortgage and Housing Corporation (CMHC) and the Department of Housing and Urban Development (HUD) all of which were either based on limited field comparisons or thermographic computer modeling.
 This is the first time an SCC and ISO accredited and an internationally recognized testing facility has been commissioned to evaluate a realistic side-by-side comparison of these two types of wall assemblies within a single study.
 The reported results confirm the following when building with ICFs: